avsteele/TomlDotNet/README.md

 # TomlDotNet

-Simple serialization of C# records to TOML and the reverse.
-Uses TOMLET (https://github.com/SamboyCoding/Tomlet) to parse TOML.
+Simple serialization of C# types to TOML and the reverse.

+Uses TOMLET (https://github.com/SamboyCoding/Tomlet) as a dependency to parse TOML.
+However, no TOMLET types

 WARNING: this works, but is a work-in-progress.
 The API may change at any time.